costaivo/quotes-app-ai-powered-2026/docs/product/rfd/rfd-001-monorepo-base-project.md

 - Phase 1 — Create directories and placeholder files (owner: Ivo Costa, duration: 1 day)
   - Create `app/be/README.md` and `app/fe/README.md` describing tech stacks and next steps.
-  - Add `.editorconfig`, `/.github/workflows/ci.yml` placeholder, and top-level `README.md` updates linking to new folders.
+  - Add `.editorconfig` and top-level `README.md` updates linking to new folders.
   - Add a top-level `docker-compose.yml` that can bring up `app/be`, `app/fe`, PostgreSQL, and an Adminer HTML client for local development.

 - Phase 2 — Add starter configs (owner: Ivo Costa, duration: 1-2 days)